 Costa Rica in July and August

 Green Season weather in July and August can be pleasantly surprising.
-Costa Rica experiences something of a mini summer, or veranillo as the locals call it, where for a number of weeks there’s a significant dip in rainfall.
+Costa Rica experiences something of a mini Summer, or veranillo as the locals call it, where for a number of weeks there’s a significant dip in rainfall.
 Some regions of the country experience it more than others.
 In reality, the veranillo can be tricky to predict, falling anywhere in July or August.
-But July and August are great months the visit.
+But July and August are great months to visit.
 The temperatures are very pleasant and things are not as busy as in the high season.

 Costa Rica in September and October

 September and October generally receive the brunt of Green Season weather.
 Over these two months, when it rains, it pours, particularly on the Pacific side of Costa Rica.
 As for wildlife lovers, if you can brave a little mud and rain, you’re in for a special experience.
 The rainforests will be in full bloom, the animals out in force, and you’ll find seasonal visitors like the Humpback Whales and Sea Turtles too.

 Just like the transitional month of May, November sees the seasons start to change.
 The skies start to clear, with rainfall drying up and the number of sunshine hours gradually increasing – on the whole, the weather is mostly excellent!
 Late November or early December might just be the best Green Season months to visit – you’ll just beat the December holiday season influx and in most cases, you’ll still be able to take advantage of special seasonal promotions.